KevFan/kevfan.github.io/content/posts/03-cross-compile.md

 Docker multi-architecture images are essential for ensuring that applications run smoothly on various hardware platforms, from x86_64 servers to ARM-based devices.
 However, building these images efficiently is a challenge, particularly when working within the constraints of GitHub runners without using your own self-hosted runner.
 By leveraging cross-compilation, developers can bypass the slow emulation process provided by QEMU, leading to faster builds and more efficient CI/CD pipelines.

 ## The Problem
-GitHub free runners currently support only the amd64 architecture, complicating the process of building Docker images for other architectures, such as ARM.
-While using QEMU for emulation allows for the creation of multi-architecture images, it significantly increases build times.
+GitHub free runners effectively support only the amd64 architecture, which complicates the process of building Docker images for other architectures, such as ARM.
+While GitHub provides one free ARM64 runner (`macOS-latest`), it [does not support nested virtualization](https://github.com/orgs/community/discussions/69211#discussioncomment-7197681) which is required for building Docker images.
+Consequently, using QEMU for emulation allows for the creation of multi-architecture images, but it significantly increases build times.
 This delay is detrimental to development workflows, causing longer feedback loops and slower deployment cycles.
-Additionally, GitHub now provides one free ARM64 runner, `macOS-latest`, but it [does not support nested virtualization](https://github.com/orgs/community/discussions/69211#discussioncomment-7197681) which is required for building Docker images.
-While GitHub also provides ARM runners on their enterprise version, this option wasn't available at the time of our pull request.
+Although GitHub now offers ARM runners on their enterprise version, this option wasn't available at the time of our pull request.
 GitHub plans to offer free ARM runners later in the year, but for now, we need a different solution.

 ## Case Study: Kuadrant Limitador